christerso/memory-client-go/scripts/README.md

 2. Look at the logs in the `logs` directory
 3. Try restarting the service with `restart-mcp-service.bat` or by running `sudo systemctl restart memory-client-mcp.service` on Linux
 4. If the service is in a PAUSED state, use `fix-mcp-service.bat` to repair it
+5. Verify the service is accessible by visiting http://localhost:9580/status in your browser

 ## Running the MCP Service Directly